-Pursuant to the International Business Corporation Act, unless the articles or by-laws, or any unanimous shareholder agreement relating to, the corporation otherwise provide, the articles of a corporation are presume to provide that the directors of the corporation may, without authorization of the shareholders, (i) borrow money upon the credit of the corporation; (ii) issue, re-issue, sell or pledge debenture of the corporation; (iii) give guarantee on behalf of the corporation to secure performance of an obligation of any person; and (iv) mortgage, charge, pledge, or otherwise create to secure any obligation of the corporation a security interest in all or any property of the corporation, by way of mortgage, bond, lien , pledge or other mean, that is created or taken to secure the payment of an obligation of the corporation.
+Pursuant to the International Business Corporation Act, unless the articles or by-laws, or any unanimous shareholder agreement relating to, the corporation otherwise provide, the articles of a corporation are presume to provide that the directors of the corporation may, without authorization of the shareholders, (i) borrow money upon the credit of the corporation; (ii) issue, re-issue, sell or pledge debenture of the corporation; (iii) give guarantee on behalf of the corporation to secure performance of an obligation of any person; and (iv) mortgage, charge, pledge, or otherwise create to secure any obligation of the corporation a security interest in all or any property of the corporation that is owned or subsequently acquired by the corporation.
+"Security interest" means any interest in or charge upon any property of a corporation, by way of mortgage, bond, lien, pledge or other mean, that is created or taken to secure the payment of an obligation of the corporation.
 Notwithstanding, when circumstances prejudicial to the corporation exist, the corporation shall not directly or directly, give financial assistance by means of a loan, guarantee or otherwise to a shareholder, director, officer or employee of the corporation or affiliated corporation; or to any person for the purpose of or in connection with a purchase of a share issued or to be issued by the corporation or a corporation with which it is affiliated.
 Unless the articles or by-laws, or any unanimous shareholder agreement relating to, the corporation otherwise provide, the directors of the corporation may by resolution delegate the powers mentioned above to a director, a committee of directors or an officer of the corporation.